 Our Mission Statement: “Through education, prevention, research, care & treatment, and support services, Care Resource improves upon the health and overall quality of life of our diverse South Florida communities in need.”

 Community AIDS Resource, Inc., d.b.a. / CARE RESOURCE is a 501[c](3) non-profit, multi-cultural, community based AIDS service organization rooted in the 1998 merger of Health Crisis Network (1983) and Community Research Initiative (1989).
-Care Resource is now South Florida’s oldest and largest HIV/AIDS service organization serving clients in both Miami-Dade and Broward Counties.
+Care Resource is South Florida’s oldest and largest HIV/AIDS service organization and a Federally Qualified Health Center (FQHC) serving clients in both Miami-Dade and Broward Counties.

 Since the beginning of the AIDS epidemic in South Florida and for 30 years, Care Resource has been dedicated to serving the women, children and men affected and infected by HIV/AIDS and to meeting the changing demographics of the epidemic.
 The former Health Crisis Network (HCN), founded in 1983 by a group of dedicated volunteers, focused on providing a response to the epidemic with crisis intervention, social support and educational programs.
 Community Research Initiative (CRI), founded in 1989 pioneered the implementation of community-based clinical trials through its network of physicians across Miami-Dade and Broward Counties.
 Virtually all of the popular anti-retroviral drugs widely used today have been studied by the agency through its clinical research program.